Willow Glen, San Jose: History

 The neighborhood began in the mid-1800s as Rancho de los Coches and Rancho San Juan Bautista, Mexican land grants adjacent to the San Jose pueblo.
-Don Antonio Suñol, who owned Rancho de los Coches and built the Suñol House, is considered to be the founder of the community.
+Don Antonio Suñol, who owned Rancho de los Coches and built the Roberto-Suñol Adobe, is considered to be the founder of the community.

 "Willow Glen" was named for the marshy wet area between the Guadalupe River and Los Gatos Creek, which were abundant in willows and cattails, unusual for the rest of the region.
 By the 1860s the small unincorporated community needed its first school, and Willow Glen Elementary School was founded in 1863 on land donated by Ira Cottle.

 Much of Willow Glen was laid out by Frank Lewis and Isaac Bird (the namesake of "Bird Avenue").
 In 1860, Lewis dug the channel between Willow Street and Curtner Avenue that carries the Guadalupe River to this day.
 That channel effectively drained the marsh and opened Willow Glen for farming.
 By the late 1800s, Willow Glen was generally considered one of the most prized locations in all of the Santa Clara Valley for raising wheat, barley, hay, tobacco and hops.
 By 1880, plots of Willow Glen farmland were priced nearly 10 times higher than similar plots in the valley.

 Lincoln Avenue was renamed from "Willow Glen Road" in 1865, shortly after the assassination of President Abraham Lincoln.

 Willow Glen continued as an unincorporated community until the 1920s, when the City of San Jose ordered the Southern Pacific Railroad to re-route the Southern Pacific Railroad trunk line which at that time was going down Fourth Street.
 The Southern Pacific then proposed to re-route down Lincoln Avenue.
 In order to forestall that attempt, Willow Glen was incorporated as a city in 1927.
 The railroad was instead re-routed to its current route through a then-unincorporated area now known as North Willow Glen, where its principal user is now Caltrain.

 Being a city, however, required thinking about issues such as sewage.
 Willow Glen had no sewer system – individual homes had their own cesspools or septic systems.
 Because the area was marshy before being drained for Willow Glen, the high water table resulted in raw sewage often spilling above-ground from flooded cesspools.
-Rather than build their own very expensive sewage treatment system, in 1936 Willow Glen's residents opted to be annexed to San Jose and be linked to San Jose's sewage system, the measure passing by a vote of 17 to 38.
+Rather than build their own very expensive sewage treatment system, in 1936 Willow Glen's residents opted to be annexed to San Jose and be linked to San Jose's sewage system, the measure passing by a vote of 978 to 871.